playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 <img src="./unicorn.png" alt="A blurry cartoon unicorn in a bowtie" style="filter: blur(4px);" />

-Or maybe you want to have border width of a specific pixel value:
+Or maybe you want to have a border width of a specific pixel value:

 ```html
 <img